 With respect to the Energy generating plants, there are two distinct manuals, one for inspection and the other for self-monitoring.
-The description of the industry, pollution data and relevant environmental laws are similar in both manuals.
+The description of the industry, pollution data, and relevant environmental laws, are similar in both manuals.
 Each manual is cross-referenced to the General Guidelines previously developed to avoid undue repetitions.

 This manual is intended for use as a supplement to the sector specific manuals.
 It provides vital information about the operation of the different types of energy generating plants.
 It also identifies the sources of pollution and describes means to minimize pollutant release.
-Self-monitoring activities are linked to the sources of pollution with respect to compliance monitoring.
-Monitoring of process operation parameters is also discussed.
+Inspection activities are linked to the sources of pollution and an inspection checklist is included as a tool for site inspections.

-1.2 Organization of the Self- Monitoring Manual
+1.2 Organization of the Inspection Manual

-The first chapter represents an introduction to the whole project and chapters two to four deal with the energy generating plants and their environmental impacts.
-The description of energy generating plants is presented in chapter 2.
+The first chapter represents an introduction to the whole project and chapters 2 to 4 deal with the steam generating plants and their environmental impacts.
+The description of steam generating plants is presented in chapter 2.
 Chapter 3 describes the potential sources of pollution and the various emissions, effluents and solid wastes generated from the different operations.

-Chapter 4 describes the environmental and health impacts of the various pollutants, whereas chapter 5 gives a summary of the articles in the Egyptian environmental laws relevant to steam generating plants.
-Chapter 6 gives examples of pollution abatement techniques and measures applicable to these plants.
-Chapter 7 illustrates the SM definitions and its link to the EMS, whereas chapter 8 describes the planning phase of SM and the types of collected data.
+Chapter 4 describes the impact of pollutants on health and environment, while chapter 5 gives a summary of the articles in the Egyptian environmental laws relevant to steam generating plants.
+Chapter 6 gives examples of pollution abatement techniques and measures, applicable to these plants.